IntersectMBO/cardano-ledger/doc/explanations/min-utxo-alonzo.rst

 The following are calculations of the sizes of token bundles (values) described in the tables above.
-These are according to the ``size`` function give in the min-ada-value document for the Mary era.
+These are according to the ``size`` function given in the min-ada-value document for the Mary era.

 * (i) : ``6 + FLOOR(((1 * 12) + 0 + (1 * 28) + 7)/8, 1) = 11``